Merxibeaucoup/Event-brite-backend/Readme.md

 implemented multiple Schedulers to run 24/7 (2-3 sec threads) to make changes in the database automatically

-coming soon: email buyer a reciept after purchasing a ticket.
+emails buyer a reciept after purchasing a ticket.

+todo: use barcode in the email content

 ## Technologies